-- Classroom-based – providers may choose to complete the MAT course in a classroom setting with an approved MAT Trainer.
-Providers must attend the entire training and successfully pass the written and skills competencies.
-Class size for the classroom-based MAT course is limited to eight participants.
+- Classroom-Based: providers may choose to complete the MAT Course entirely in a classroom setting with an approved MAT Trainer.
+Providers must attend the entire training and successfully pass the written test and skills demonstration competencies.
+Class size for the classroom-based MAT Course is limited to eight participants.

-- Independent Study – providers may choose to complete the MAT course by independent study.
-The MAT Independent Study is comprised of two parts.
-Part 1 is a self-paced, online review of the MAT course content using MAT course handouts, video segments and independent exercises.
-Part 2 consists of hands-on practice time and testing with an approved MAT Trainer.
-Providers must successfully pass the written and skills competencies.
-Class size for Part 2 of the MAT Independent Study course is limited to eight participants.
+- Independent Study: providers may choose to complete the MAT Course by independent study.
+The MAT Independent Study Course is comprised of two parts.
+Part 1 is an online, self-paced review of the MAT Course content using handouts, video segments and independent exercises.
+Part 2 consists of hands-on practice time and testing with an approved MAT Trainer in a classroom setting.
+Providers must successfully pass the written test and skills demonstration competencies.
+Class size for Part 2 of the MAT Independent Study Course is limited to eight participants.

-- MAT Renewal – a streamlined course that enables MAT-certified providers to renew their certification with minimum classroom time.
-Part 1 is taken online and includes all the MAT videos (for optional review) as well as the required MAT Renewal Quiz.
-Part 2 consists of performing the EpiPen, liquid measurement and randomized skill demonstration graded activities with an approved MAT Trainer.
+- MAT First Renewal: a streamlined course that enables MAT-certified providers to renew their certification with minimum classroom time.
+Part 1 is taken online and includes all the MAT videos (for optional review) as well as the required MAT First Renewal online test.
+Part 2 consists of performing the EpiPen®, liquid measurement and randomized skill demonstration graded activities with an approved MAT Trainer.

-The MAT course certifies providers or staff in child day programs and accredited private schools to administer prescription medication in a child care setting using six routes: oral, topical, inhaled, eye, ear and emergency injection of epinephrine using an auto-injector device.
+The MAT Course certifies providers or staff in child day programs and accredited private schools to administer medications in a child care setting using six routes: oral, topical, inhaled, eye, ear and emergency injection of epinephrine using an auto-injector device.

 Who Must Attend MAT?

-To attend the MAT course or to participate in the MAT Independent Study, a child care provider or employee of the program must be:
+To attend a MAT Course, a child care provider or employee of the program must be:

 - at least 18 years of age